 It is about someone who grows product users using unconventional data-centric marketing techniques to help make decisions.
 Companies with more than 100 million active users, such as Facebook and LinkedIn, have dedicated growth teams.
 Hacking growth is a way to get more people to the door and accessing the services.

-In this video, Jay Dutta is talking about how to balance growth hacking versus user experience.
+In this video, Jay Dutta is talking about how to balance growth hacking versus UX (User Experience)

 Startup 101 is a series of videos about various ups and downs in the mature startup market.
-FAQs are answered by Founders, CEOs, Mentors and those who are part of Indian Startup Ecosystem.
+FAQs are answered by Founders, CEOs, Mentors, and those who are part of the Indian Startup Ecosystem.